 Include dedicated sign-up forms throughout your site.
 These will allow users to intentionally add themselves to your mailing list.
 Furthermore, ensure that each subscriber confirms that they want to receive communications.
 Do this by sending an automated email to confirm the subscription.

 Optimise your customer data storage

-Most systems will not only keep your customer’s data secure and organised, but it will allow users to access and remove their data from your systems quickly and easily.
+Most systems will keep your customer’s data secure and organised.
+In addition, they allow users to access and remove their data from your systems quickly and easily.

 Giving users this ability is essential to GDPR for marketing, which aims to offer users more control over how you collect and use their data.
 This includes the ability to access or remove data, known as “the right to be forgotten”.
 Your best bet is offering a clear unsubscribe link in all marketing emails; moreover, a link to a user profile where users can modify their preferences.